 Divide responsibilities to keep everyone engaged and share the workload:

-- Meal Planner: Designs the menu, shopping list, and cooking fuel based on the number of hot meals.
+- Meal Planner: Designs the menu, shopping list, and cooking fuel based on the number of hot meals to be prepared.

 - Shoppers/Packers: Buy and portion out food.
 Mark each bag with the meal and day.
 Distribute weight evenly among group members.